(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University

-(E-E) Evgenij Kozlov Text on the reverse of the painted vintage print (above) Letter L to Catherine Mannick from late October 1986, page 6.
-Davis Center for Russian and Eurasian Studies Special Collection, Harvard University E-E archival number: E-E-pho-BX14-opc
+(E-E) Evgenij Kozlov Text on the reverse of the painted vintage print (above) Letter L to Catherine Mannick from late October 1986, page 6, 9 x 14 cm.
+E-E archival number: E-E-pho-BX14-opc Davis Center for Russian and Eurasian Studies Special Collection, Harvard University Harvard Accession Number: KMFP_0008

 (E-E) Evgenij Kozlov